Xarlos89/HephaestusBot/readme.md

 3. Practical Python will review and either work with you on changes / merge and deploy the changes.

 Please keep changes to the 1 feature, 1 pull rule.
 This helps to keep things organized and easy to roll back if things break.

+## Future plans
+Since this bot is a community project, I'd like to only point in the direction fo Slash commands, and start this bot off using them.